Return to Library Home Page

 Temperature: Intolerant of freezing temperatures and temperatures about 100oF.

-Light: Partial to full shade is a necessity for sustainable culture of bird of paradise in lower southwest desert landscapes.
-Likewise, foliar leaf scorch (sunburn) is almost a certainty when grown in any amount of full sun.
+Light: In Phoenix, partial to full shade is a necessity for sustainable culture.
+Otherwise, full sun culture of bird of paradise in lower southwest desert landscapes will quickly result in foliar leaf scorch (sunburn) and eventual plant death.
+In stark contrast, bird of paradise can be grown in full sun along the southern and central California Pacific coastline.

 Soil: Light to heavy, avoid high alkalinity.